OwlSoul/TelegramSender/README.md

 ## Preparing the database (PostrgeSQL)

-These are commands required to create the user and database with which the bott will work by default:
+These are commands required to create the user and database with which the bot will work by default:

 ```
 CREATE USER sender_bot WITH ENCRYPTED PASSWORD 'password';